Lisa Folly

 Before the first session, I will collect some personal details, via an emailed document.

 During the first session, I will ask what brings you to counselling and what you hope to achieve.
 I will describe how I work and can answer any queries you may have.
-To ensure I work ethically, I will ask you some questions, to assess whether working together would be a ‘good fit’ for both of us.
+To ensure I work ethically, I will consider whether working together would be a ‘good fit’ for both of us.

 Following this session, should we proceed, I will email you a contract, to set out key information and confirm your agreement to counselling.